netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 sidebar_label: Logstash
 ---

 The Logstash portion of the Netsage Pipeline reads in flows (normally from a RabbitMQ queue), performs various transformations and adds additional information to them, then sends them to a location specified in the output logstash config.
-(In principle, with a server installation of logstash, one can create different logstash "pipelines" running in the same logstash instance.
+(In principle, with a server installation of logstash, one can create different "logstash pipelines" (these are different that the Netsage pipeline) running in the same logstash instance.
 We will consider only cases where there is one Logstash pipeline.)

 Logstash config files invoke various logstash "filters".
-They are located in /etc/logstash/conf.d/ (in the simple default case).
+These conf files are located in /etc/logstash/conf.d/.
+See below for a brief description of what each does and check the files for comments.

 Notes:
- - All *.conf files in conf.d/ are executed in alphabetical order, as if they were one huge file.
+ - All \*.conf files in conf.d/ are executed in alphabetical order, as if they were one huge file.
 Those ending in .disabled will not be executed (assuming 'path.config: "/etc/logstash/conf.d/*.conf"' in /etc/logstash/pipelines.yml).
- - If actions in a .conf file are not needed, it can be removed or disabled, but check carefully for effects on downstream configs.
+ - If actions in a .conf file are not needed in your particular case, it can be removed or disabled, but check carefully for effects on downstream configs.
  - If you are using 40-aggregation.conf, you must have 'pipeline.workers: 1' in /etc/logstash/logstash.yml or stitching will not work.

 ## Logstash Sequence